AmandaKitSam/exercise-01-three.js/README.md

 ## By Amanda Sam

-### The project involves: HTML5, CSS3, JavaScript, and JS libraries
+### The project involves: HTML5, CSS3, Bootstrap, JavaScript, and JS libraries

 ### About the Exercise: